rephus/CV/cv.md

 Finished: 2013-05-01
 -->

-Description: Openbet are the world's leading provider of interactive gaming and betting solutions.
-Established in 1996, and with offices in USA, Australia and the UK, provides solutions for all of the mayor companies in the online gaming industry, including William Hill, Ladbrokes, Paddy Power, or Betfair.
+Description: Openbet are the world's leading provider of interactive gaming and betting solutions, providing software solutions to William Hill, Ladbrokes, Betfair, etc.

 Insight: While the codebase and project was not very flashy, I learned how it feels working in a large company with a large team and I also was introduced to agile (standups, code reviews)